Kalisone/CMPM-121-D3-etmorelo/PLAN.md

 ### D3.b Steps

-- [x] implemented win condition: player has token of value x
+- [x] represent gridspaces with interface
+- [x] center grid cells with null island (latlong 0, 0)
-- [] add basic directional buttons to the map interface.
+- [] add basic directional buttons to the map interface
 - [] make buttons move player by 1 grid space
 - [] add a free look button to allow player to choose whether the camera follows the player or moves freely